 Technical factors are generally related to the existence of differences in interpretation or interpretation of the rules that are the subject of reference between Indonesia and Timor-Leste in the arrangement of the borders of the two countries.
-Although Indonesia and Timor-Leste have agreed on the basic principles used in defining the boundaries of the two countries, that is, what is known in international law as uti possidetis juris.1 Referring to that principle, when Indonesia declared its independence in 1945, this new territory automatically encompassed the entire territory of the former Dutch colonies.
-In the case of Timor-Leste, it's no different than Indonesia (1976-1999), Timor-Leste also inherited all the territories of the former colonies of the countries, in particular the Portuguese.
+Although Indonesia and Timor-Leste have agreed on the basic principles used in defining the boundaries of the two countries, that is, what is known in international law as uti possidetis juris.
+Referring to that principle, when Indonesia declared its independence in 1945, this new territory automatically encompassed the entire territory of the former Dutch colonies.
+In the case of Timor-Leste, it's no different than Indonesia.
+As a former Portuguese colonial state (1701-1975) and as part of the territory of Indonesia (1976-1999), Timor-Leste also inherited all the territories of the former colonies of the countries, in particular the Portuguese.
 This is because when East Timor became the 27th province of Indonesia, the territory of this province encompassed all the territories of its former colony, the Portuguese (Wuryandari 2009, 120-121).